yangshun/tech-interview-handbook/apps/website/contents/self-introduction.md

 #### Breakdown

-- "I love to create beautiful and performant products with delightful user experiences."
+> "I love to create beautiful and performant products with delightful user experiences."

-  - Qualities that a Front End engineer should possess
+Qualities that a Front End engineer should possess.

-- "It receives over a million pageviews a month and is used by over 30,000 NUS undergraduates and even some professors."
+> "It receives over a million pageviews a month and is used by over 30,000 NUS undergraduates and even some professors."

-  - Mention something about the project which stands out
+Mention something about the project which stands out.

-- "It is built using a modern web technology stack - React, Redux, Jest, Babel, Flow, webpack and is mobile-responsive."
+> "It is built using a modern web technology stack - React, Redux, Jest, Babel, Flow, webpack and is mobile-responsive."

-  - Meta tech stack!
-Also hints that you keep yourself updated with modern web technologies
+Meta tech stack!
+Also hints that you keep yourself updated with modern web technologies.

 ### Example 2: Front End Engineer at Lyft